Multan Sultans: 2020 season

 Ahead of the 2020 season, Shan Masood was named team captain and Andy Flower became the team's head coach.
-The side reached the playoff stage of the competition for the first time after finishing top of the group.
+The team reached the playoff stage of the competition for the first time after finishing top of the group.
 They lost both of their playoff matches and did not reach the competition final finishing third overall.

 2021 season

 In 2021, Multan finished second in the group stage and went on to win the PSL final for the first time.
 After winning the first qualifier match against Islamabad United, who had finished top of the group stage, Multan progressed straight to the final where they beat Peshawar Zalmi by 47 runs and won their first title.

 2022 season

 Multan Sultans demonstrated a dominant performance in the tournament, securing the top position in the points table.
 Winning 9 out of 10 matches, they remained undefeated until losing the finals against Lahore Qalandars.